matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

     </br>

     b.
-In line #3, replace 'Azure SQL Data Warehouse Server Name' with the name of the Azure SQL DW server name created in Task 2.
+In line #3, replace 'Azure Synapse Analytics Server Name' with the name of the Azure Synapse Analytics server name created in Task 2.

     The format should be the following: *ServerName.database.windows.net*

-    **Important:** Surround the SQL DW server name with double quotations.
+    **Important:** Surround the Azure Synapse Analytics server name server name with double quotations.

     </br>

     c.
-In line #3, replace 'Azure SQL Data Warehouse Name' with the name of the Azure SQL DW name created in Task 2, Step 3c.
+In line #4, replace 'Azure Synapse Analytics Name' with the name of the Azure Synapse Analytics SQL pool name created in Task 2, Step 3c.

-    **Important:** Surround the SQL DW name with double quotations.
+    **Important:** Surround the Azure Synapse Analytics SQL pool name with double quotations.

     </br>

     d.
-In line #4, replace 'Azure Analysis Services Model Name' with the name of the model/project created in Task 3, Part 1, Step 5.
+In line #5, replace 'Azure Analysis Services Model Name' with the name of the model/project created in Task 3, Part 1, Step 5.

     **Important:** Surround the model name with double quotations.

     </br>

     e.
-In line #5, replace 'Number of Months' with the number of months in the past for which partitions will be created.
+In line #6, replace 'Number of Months' with the number of months in the past for which partitions will be created.

     For example, if 4 is entered, the following partitions will be created:
     * 1 Months Old